kaiwren/redson/README.md

 # Redson

-Redson is an opininated lightweight client side MVsomething (I can't keep up with all the MV* variations these days :P) component framework.
+Redson is an opininated client side MVsomething (I can't keep up with all the MV* variations these days :P) component framework.

 Redson is written in Ruby specifically for Rails applications.
 It uses the Opal Ruby to js compiler to make client side Ruby possible.